jbryer/DATA606Fall2019/content/assignments/homework.md

 +++

 The solutions to the practice problems are at the end of the book and do not need to be handed in.
 Graded assignments should use the provided R markdown templates provided below.
 Data for the homework assignments, and for within the chapters too, can be downloaded [here](https://github.com/jbryer/DATA606Fall2019/tree/master/data/os3_data).
 Or alternatively all the data is included in the `openintro` R packge (use the `data(package = 'openintro')` command to list all the datasets available in that package).
+Right click on the "Template" link and choose "Save link as..." to save the R markdown file to your computer.

 * [Chapter 1 - Introduction to Data](https://github.com/jbryer/DATA606Fall2019/blob/master/Homework/Homework1.pdf) ([Template](https://raw.githubusercontent.com/jbryer/DATA606Fall2019/master/Homework/Homework1.Rmd))
 * [Chapter 2 - Summarizing Data](https://github.com/jbryer/DATA606Fall2019/blob/master/Homework/Homework2.pdf) ([Template](https://raw.githubusercontent.com/jbryer/DATA606Fall2019/master/Homework/Homework2.Rmd))